Convey2025/Applied-Economics-/README.md

-# Applied-Economics-
-It is explicitly for AP's assignment.
+# General Economia by Sajjad.